 As the United States’ first state-sanctioned deposit insurance fund, MSCF was designed to provide full deposit protection for individual and business depositors with failed member banks.
 After the creation of the FDIC, which initially reimbursed deposits up to $5,000, MSCF’s charter was modified to cover deposits above and beyond the FDIC’s coverage limit.
 It’s unclear when MSCF changed its name to DIF.

 Key Features of DIF Insurance Coverage

-- No Coverage for Investment Products.
-Like FDIC insurance, DIF insurance doesn’t cover investments in mutual funds, annuities, equities, bonds or other investment products.
-Only deposit accounts – usually checking, savings, CDs, and money markets – are covered.
+Like FDIC insurance, DIF insurance doesn’t cover investments in mutual funds, annuities, stocks, bonds or other investment products.
+Only deposit accounts – usually checking, savings, CDs, and money market accounts – are covered.

 DIF Members, Funding, Assets & Oversight